AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/README.md

 [![book-cover](/assets/banner.jpg)](http://bit.ly/2VV2LbX)

-## Who is this book for ?
+## Who is this book for?

-Whether you are a complete beginner or you have some knowledge in JavaScript, this book will guide you from the basics of the language to all the new features introduced until 2019.
-At the end of each chapter test your knowledge with quizzes.

-After reading this book, Let Const, generators, promises and async won't be a problem anymore.

-If you want to experience something new, this book also includes an introduction to the basics of TypeScript, a must-know for any JavaScript developer in 2019.
+This book is aimed to developer of every level, from beginner to advanced, who want to improve their `JavaScript` skills and get up to date with all the upgraded done to the language specification since 2015.

+This book is **not** for total beginners, it does **cover** the basics of programming in general and albeit providing an introduction to `JavaScript` I would recommend that you take it only if you have at least a basic understanding of the language.

 &nbsp;